American applicants · French Republic

 EU Blue Card (Carte Bleue Européenne) for American citizens

-EU-wide highly qualified worker permit requiring a degree and a salary of at least 1.5× the average gross salary in France.
+EU-wide highly qualified worker permit requiring a degree and a gross annual salary of at least EUR 59,373 in France.

 This page covers the EU Blue Card (Carte Bleue Européenne) specifically for American applicants — including document requirements, consular procedures, and common issues specific to United States.
 The general eligibility criteria apply to everyone.